mco-gh/mco.dev/content/post/random/phone.md

 <!--more-->

 I found myself spending more and more of my time focusing on you rather than the world around me.
-It got to the point where I would put you down and then seconds later find you were back in my hand, without even realizing I picked you up again.
+It got to the point where I would put you down and then seconds later find you were back in my hand, without even realizing I'd picked you up again.

 Lately, most of the time we spend together is not quality time.
 It's just bouncing around between my favorite apps and websites, waiting for that little dopamine hit that comes from finding an interesting news item or something cool in my twitter feed.
 But think about the opportunity cost of all that time spent staring at my hand.